turtlemonvh/django-windows-test/README.md

 1. Change the value of `AUTH_LDAP_SERVER_URI` in `settings.py` to match the location for your server.
 1. Change the value of `AUTH_LDAP_USER_DN_TEMPLATE` in `settings.py`, in particular the `DSEF.private` component, to match the location for your server.

+At this point we found there was still an error coming from the `python-ldap` module based off the way debug functions were structured.
+Replacing the file `PYTHON_BASE_DIR\Lib\site-packages\ldap\functions.py` with the contents of `python-ldap-fix\functions_fixed.py` allowed us to connect.

+This error seems to come about because somewhere the special constant `__debug__` is being manipulated in a way that causes it to behave strangely.
+More details can be found in [this stackexchange post](http://stackoverflow.com/questions/15305688/conditional-debug-statement-not-executed-though-debug-is-true).
+We're working on a better solution.

 _CHECKPOINT:_ You should now be able to access `http://localhost/` on the server, login as one of the users in the Active Directory system you connected to, and leave to-do items as that user.

-Notes
+Notes and Tips
 -------------------
 * If you are getting the error `You probably did a passthrough with PyISAPIe configured as an application map instead of a wildcard map` (displayed as a generic error page in IE)

   Check to make sure you defined your hander mapping for PyISAPIe as a "Wildcard Script Map" and not a "Script Map".

+* If you are having problems with the handler mappings, it may help to look at the raw configuration files used for your site to check for errors.

+  In particular the following 3 configuration files are good to examine:

+  1. `C:\Windows\System32\inetserv\Config\applicationHost.config` - the main configuration for IIS
+  1. `C:\inetpub\djangoapp\django-windows-test\windowstest\web.config` - the main configuration file for the _djangoapp_ site
+  1. `C:\inetpub\djangoapp\django-windows-test\windowstest\media\web.config` - the configuration file for the _media_ virtual directory

+  [This article about the sites portion of the main IIS configuration file](http://www.iis.net/learn/get-started/planning-your-iis-architecture/understanding-sites-applications-and-virtual-directories-on-iis#Configuration) may also be helpful.

-* If you change anything in `c:\PyISAPIe` or `c:\inetpub\django` (the application driver directory and your application directory, respectively), you may need to recycle your application pool to see these changes take effect.
+* If you change anything in `c:\PyISAPIe` or `c:\inetpub\djangoapp` (the application driver directory and your application directory, respectively), you may need to recycle your application pool to see these changes take effect.

   To do this, click on _Application Pools_ in the left view pane of the IIS Manager, select _DjangoApp_, and click the _Recycle_ task in the right view pane.